 When you think about it, it makes complete sense.
 If you’re in a stressful situation, the last thing your body needs to do is digest the last meal you ate.
 The priority is to run away or attack the threat.
 That’s why in very dangerous situations some people vomit or even worse.
 The digestive system will expel a meal from the nearest exit if it cannot digest the meal.

 Although your body is designed to cope with short term stress, long term stress can have a serious impact on the normal functioning of your digestive system.
 If you are constantly diverting blood away from the digestive system it can have a detrimental effect and lead to disorders such as IBS.

 Your autonomic nervous system unconsciously controls your digestive system.
 This means you cannot consciously control your digestive system.
 In other words, you simply can’t speed up or slow down digestion by thinking about it.

 The autonomic nervous system has two parts.
 One part that speeds processes up, like an accelerator, and another part that slows processes down, like a brake.
 Your fight or flight response is part of the ‘accelerator’ system.
-The intention of the flight or fight response is to speed up your body’s processes so you can act as quickly as possible.
+The flight or fight response intends to speed up your body’s processes so you can act as quickly as possible.

 Why is hypnotherapy an effective IBS treatment?

 Doctors often prescribe anti-spasm medication to relax the muscles of the digestive system which can help relieve stomach cramps.
 Doctors also sometimes prescribe laxatives or anti-diarrhoea medication to relieve some of the other symptoms.
 And in many cases doctors encourage IBS suffers to make lifestyle changes such as increasing exercise, improving sleep patterns and avoiding certain foods to reduce the frequency of the attacks.